kirill-grouchnikov/aurora/docs/component/CommandPopupMenu.md

 `CommandPopupMenuPresentationModel` is the presentation model for command popup menus.

-The `panelPresentationMode` attribute can be used to provide the presentation model for the optional leading command panel.
+The `panelPresentationModel` attribute can be used to provide the presentation model for the optional leading command panel.

 The `maxVisibleMenuCommands` controls the maximum number of regular commands visible on the screen before vertical scrolling kicks in.
 In the screenshot below the combobox popup (which is implemented as a command menu) is configured to display at most 8 items: